 Once you've chosen and paid for your certificate, you need to be validated by the SSL Company.

-2. Validate Your Information
+2. Validate Your Information with a CSR

 A CSR or Certificate